 To help you minimize the risk of any mechanical or safety issues, we put together a simple 14-step garage door inspection checklist (Click here to download).
 It only takes about 10 minutes to inspect your garage door once a month, and it will save you costs and frustration when you need emergency repairs.

 - Test your garage door’s balance

 Disconnecting the door from the opener by pulling the red release cord.
 Open and close the garage door by hand to see if it moves on the tracks smoothly and naturally.
 Open the door halfway and let go of it.
 The door shouldn’t rise or slam to the ground.
-It is off balance if it does.
+It is off the balance if it does.

 If you sense any issue with the balance, contact an expert to help you.

 Note: the balance is one of the hardest parts of the garage door to maintain and that it can be dangerous to adjust it yourself.
 For swift, safe, and reliable help, it is extremely recommended that you contact an expert.

 - Test your garage door’s limit and force

 Open the garage door and let go of it halfway.
 If functioning correctly, the door should stop itself and hang in the middle instead of falling all the way to the ground.

 Test the force limits to ensure there is the proper force being applied to the door during opening and closing.

 - Check the condition of the door panels